Chiropractic Care Center accepts most major insurances including:

 CHIROPRACTIC CARE CENTER

-Below is a list of FAQs we often get.
-We hope this answers some of your questions.
-If you have any other questions please don’t hesitate to email us at ChiroCareCenter@verizon.net.
-Looking forward to hearing from you.
+Below is a list of answers to frequently asked questions we often receive from clients.
+If you have any additional questions, please don’t hesitate to email us at ChiroCareCenter@verizon.net.
+We are looking forward to hearing from you.

 WHAT IS CHIROPRACTIC MEDICINE?

-Chiropractic medicine focuses on the relationship between the skeleton, muscles, nerves, and patient’s overall health.
-Chiropractors often treat common musculoskeletal conditions, including headaches, neck pain, joint pain in the arms and legs, back pain, and other mechanical disorders.
-Using manual therapy such as spine manipulations, other joints, and soft tissue while providing patients with exercise, health, and lifestyle counseling can lessen and eliminate patient’s pain and improve their health.
+Chiropractic medicine concentrates on the relationship between the skeleton, muscles, and nerves, using adjustment techniques to improve patients’ overall health.
+Chiropractors often treat common musculoskeletal conditions, such as headaches, neck pain, joint pain in the arms and legs, back pain, and other mechanical disorders.
+Using manual therapy such as spine manipulations, joint manipulations, soft tissue massages, providing patients with exercise, health, and lifestyle counseling can lessen and eliminate patients’ pain and improve their health.

 WHAT CAN I EXPECT FROM MY FIRST CHIROPRACTIC APPOINTMENT?